Fushy/Learning/Python/Overview.md

 #### Bitwise

 + Not lazily
-+ Designed primarily to work with integers
++ Designed primarily to work with integers, return int type
-+ Return int type
 + Are often overloaded

 + a & b